mirandadam/iau-starnames/README.md

 * As of 2017-11-28, the differences between the normalized file and the original are limited to blank spaces.
 * As of 2018-08-30, 4 star records were updated and 15 more have been added.
 Polaris Australis HR 7228 had the '-' fields replaced with '\_' for some reason.
 Normalization will replace every '\_' with '-'.
 * As of 2018-10-11, a greek letter identifier column has been added and 6 star records have been added.
 More '\_' occurrences that have been all replaced with '-'.
+* As of 2020-10-26 two columns were added: the "bnd", "Name/Diacritics"; "Name" was renamed to "Name/ASCII", "Vmag" was renamed to mag, and "Approved" was renamed to "Date".
+The second "ID" column is called "ID/Diacritics" in this code now.
+I have changed the way "_"s are treated - it is actually a better character than "-" to denote an empty data field.
+I believe the IAU catalog has two minor errors at this time: Elgafar star greek id uses a captial greek letter "phi" instead of a lowercase one and Mebsuta star is missing a "_" in column 7.

 ## *Resources*